 Cause of Injuries

-Your employer or the owner of the vessel where you work might bear financial responsibility for your injuries if they were caused by their negligence.
+If your employer or the owner of the vessel where you work was negligent, and their negligence caused your injuries, they may bear financial responsibility for your damages.
 We may use your medical records and bills to prove the cause and cost of your injuries.

 If the at-fault party’s action led to your injuries, they may be responsible for your financial damages.
 Our team may help prove their negligence, value your injuries, and negotiate with the at-fault party.